omkardeshpande8/SpamFilter/README.txt

-Import this project into eclipse or netbeans as maven project and then run indivisual java files.
+Import this project into eclipse or netbeans as maven project and then run individual java files.

 Each java file contains an individual feature.